 }

-Listing 10-20: A main function that calls the longest function to find the longest of two string slices
+Listing 10-20: A main function that calls the longest function to find the longer of two string slices

 Note that we want the function to take string slices, which are references, because we don’t want the longest function to take ownership of its parameters.
 We want to allow the function to accept slices of a String (the type stored in the variable string1) as well as string literals (which is what variable string2 contains).

-Refer to the “String Slices as Parameters” section of Chapter 4 for more discussion about why these are the parameters we want.
+Refer to the “String Slices as Parameters” section in Chapter 4 for more discussion about why the parameters we use in Listing 10-20 are the ones we want.

 prod: check xref